mikapersson/ArduinoProcessingProjects/README.md

 # Arduino Processing Projects
-The Arduino code is written and uploaded through the [PlatformIO extension in VS Code](https://platformio.org/install/ide?install=vscode).
+The Arduino code may be written and uploaded through the [PlatformIO extension in VS Code](https://platformio.org/install/ide?install=vscode) in some projects.
 To enable uploading through the Arduino IDE, remove the line `#include <Arduino.h>` in the `main.cpp` files and change the extension from `.cpp` to `.ino`.

 ## Demos